Mary is a mother who loves using crafty, DIY techniques to create fun Halloween costumes!

 - Take the hoodie and spray it down with a spray bottle, don't soak it.
 Wet it just enough to dampen it a little.
 I have discovered that this helps make the material less stiff and easier to work with.

-- Now take your scissors and make you first cut straight up the middle leaving about three inches at the top of the hoodie that is not cut.
+- Now take your scissors and make your first cut straight up the middle leaving about three inches at the top of the hoodie that is not cut.
 Then go around and do the same thing you did with the first cut until you have what looks like eight legs.
+If you wanted to you could even round out the bottoms of each strip.

 - Take your white plain round stickers and stick four on each of the eight strips you cut.